-1. Select the call in the Invoice Calls (tsclm1519m000) session.
-2. On the appropriate menu, click Call to be Invoiced.
+1. Select the call in the Calls to be Invoiced (tsclm1519m000) session.
+2. On the appropriate menu, click (Create) Invoice.
 The Call Invoicing (tsclm1105s000) session starts, in which you can view the call invoicing details.
 3. In the Call Invoicing (tsclm1105s000) session, on the appropriate menu, click Print Draft Invoice to print a draft invoice, which you can check.

-4. In the Call Invoicing (tsclm1105s000) session, on the appropriate menu, click Call to be Invoiced to transfer the call invoicing details to Invoicing.
+4. In the Call Invoicing (tsclm1105s000) session, on the appropriate menu, click (Create) Invoice to transfer the call invoicing details to Invoicing.
 5. For details about the invoicing procedure, refer to Using Invoicing.